Pakoras are some of the most delicious snacks in the world, well worth their time and trouble.

 Sliced veggies of your choice (onions, peppers, kale, shaved beets or carrots, etc.)

-- Choose a wok like pot & fill ½ way with choice of frying oil (one with a smoke point >400F).
+- Choose a wok-like pan or pot & fill ½ way with choice of frying oil (one with a smoke point >400F).
 Using a candy thermometer, heat up oil until 325F.

-- Take spoonfuls of the batter (depending on the size of desired pakora) & gently drop it into the oil.
+- Take spoonfuls of the batter (depending on the desired size of pakoras) & gently drop into the oil.
 Preferably only 4-5 at a time so that the oil maintains its temperature.
 Fry until all sides are a golden brown color.

 - Using a round mesh skimmer or slotted spoon, remove pakora from the oil & lay on 2-3 layers of paper towel to absorb excess oil.
-Serve with your tamarind chutney.
+Serve with your favorite tart chutney (mango or cilantro).

 ideas / variations